What is ethics ?

 The implementation of an ethical approach in companies is necessarily done in connection with the overall policy of the company.
 The two feed each other.
 Betting on ethics therefore means strengthening the values that make your business exist.
 But beware, this requires concrete and progressive actions.
 It is not a question of working on the ethical image, but rather all the actions that can be carried out, at all levels of the company and above all, over the long term

-How to build a professional ethics approach ?
+How to build a corporate ethics approach ?

 Step 1: Carry out a situation audit / evaluation